kratman/VibCI/README.md

 Default: -I/usr/include/eigen3/
 ```

-The Makefile can produce both the documentation and the binary.
+The Makefile can produce both the binary.
 ```
 user:$ make install
 ```